SPP - Synthetic Packet Pairs

 Both 'pair count' and 'server processing time' are optional.

-Timestamp The time that a particular round trip time is said to have been experienced (in seconds since January 1 1970)
+Timestamp Time that a particular round trip time occurred (in seconds since January 1 1970)

-Round Trip Time The time in seconds that it would have taken for a packet to travel from the reference point to the monitor point and back.
+Round Trip Time Round trip time in seconds for a packet pair (sum of the time it took for the first packet to travel from the reference point to the monitor point and the time it took for the second packet to travel from the reference point to the monitor point).

 Options